shakiyam/pptx2txt/README.md

 Usage
 -----

-To convert a `.pptx` files to text, run the following command:
+To convert `.pptx` files to text, run the following command:

 Windows: